 The benefits of forming a Hawaiian LLC include:

 Learn more about the benefits of the LLC business structure.

-One of the biggest benefits of starting an LLC is that you will only pay income tax on your personal tax return, but your business will be exempt.
-That’s a huge financial perk, and one reason many business owners opt to form an LLC in the first place.
+One of the biggest benefits of starting an LLC is that you will only pay federal income tax on your personal tax return, but your business will be exempt.
+That’s a huge financial perk, and one reason many business owners opt to form an LLC instead of a corporation.

 However, as a business owner, you’ll need to be mindful of other taxes that will need to be paid.
 Taxes will also vary based on your industry.

 One such tax that’s payable to the Hawaii government is the general excise tax (GET).
 Hawaii has this instead of a sales tax.
 The GET is assessed on all business activities.
 The tax rate is 0.5% for wholesaling, manufacturing, producing, wholesale services, and use tax on imports for resale; 0.15% for insurance commission; and 4% for all others.